Tom Reynolds (author)

 Tom Reynolds (born 1960 in Wisconsin) is an American author and television producer.
-He wrote the popular books I Hate Myself and Want to Die and Touch Me, I'm Sick.
+He wrote I Hate Myself and Want to Die and Touch Me, I'm Sick.
 He also wrote Wild Ride: How Outlaw Motorcycle Myth Conquered America.
 This book was based on his 1999 documentary.
 He currently lives in Nacogdoches, Texas, where he teaches Speech and English at Stephen F. Austin State University.

 Books

-He wrote the popular books I Hate Myself and Want to Die and Touch Me, I'm Sick.
+He wrote I Hate Myself and Want to Die and Touch Me, I'm Sick.
 He also wrote Wild ride: how outlaw motorcycle myth conquered America.